NguyenTrungNghia1996/be_nuxt3_go_timetable/README.md

 - `baseUrl` – base address of your running server, e.g. `http://localhost:4000`
 - `token` – JWT obtained from the `Login` request

-The collection contains examples for logging in, retrieving and updating the current user, and managing users as an admin.
+The collection contains examples for logging in and obtaining presigned URLs for uploading images.